aksommerville/fullmoon4/README.md

 - - [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
 - - [ ] Violin: Chart UI
 - - [ ] Violin: Encode song
+- - [ ] Shovel: Needs a new face tile, show some effort.

 ### April